 Being an author or co-author of a paper for an ACG event gives you the opportunity to share your research, knowledge and experience with industry and to help develop best practice techniques and standards to improve safety and efficiency for all.

 If you are submitting an abstract, you may do so using the ACG style template (Style template).

-The ACG requires that you sign a copyright permission form to include your presentation in the event notes (Copyright permission form).
+The ACG requires that you sign a permission agreement to include your presentation in the event notes (Permission agreement).

 Please forward your career biographical notes so we can introduce you to the attendees (Example bio notes).

 Please provide a portrait photo headshot that is at least a 1MB file of high quality.

 You will be required to prepare a PPT presentation to feature at the event.
 You may wish to use the ACG master template.
 Should your presentation contain unusual software, and/or embedded animations/movies, etc., please forward your PPT to the ACG for checking at least one week prior to the event.
 Please include all linked media files – movies, sounds, data – as separate files.
 As a back-up, you may wish to bring your own laptop to use in case the ACG event laptop is unable to play your presentation properly.
 Please note, all PPT presentations should be in 16:9 format.